 Nutcracker dolls originated in 17th-century Germany and are traditional Christmas children’s toys there.
 They became popular outside Germany when World War II soldiers took them back to the United States and the rest of Europe as souvenirs.

-Photo Cutouts create gorgeous, colourful face in the hole boards for promotions, branding, marketing, charity fundraising, and special events.
+Photo Cutouts create gorgeous, colourful face-in-the-hole boards, photo stand-ins and photo walls for events, promotions, branding, marketing and charity fundraising.
 There’s still time for us to make one for you for the Christmas shopping season!

 Photocutouts is proud to have made a large board for the Royal Albert Hall.
 Here’s the story behind it!

 Visitors to the Royal Albert Hall in London will have seen a large mural in the cafe bar made up of the faces of over 400 stars who have performed there over the last 143 years.
 It was designed in 2013 by ‘Godfather of British Pop Art’ Sir Peter Blake, who famously co-designed the cover of the classic Beatles album Sgt.
 Pepper’s Lonely Hearts Club Band.

 The mural is a mashup of faces in a similar vein to the iconic album cover.
 With so many faces, it represents a great opportunity for some face-in-hole action!